Pest control is a very broad term that refers to services that help homeowners with all types of unwanted animals and insects.

 Having a pest control professional conduct regular inspections allows them to spot early indications of an infestation and stops them before they happen.

-But ultimately, how often you’ll require professional pest control services will depend on the type of pest, size of the affected area, your location, the weather, among other factors.
+But ultimately, how often you’ll require professional pest control services will depend on the type of pest, size of the affected area, your location, and the weather, among other factors.

 Does Pest Control Work?